rknell/alfred/README.md

 - HttpRequest: https://api.dart.dev/stable/2.10.5/dart-io/HttpRequest-class.html
 - HttpResponse: https://api.dart.dev/stable/2.10.5/dart-io/HttpResponse-class.html

 So you can compose and write any content you can imagine there.
-If there is something you want to do that isn't expressly listed by the library, you will be able to do it with a minimum of research into underlying libraries.
+If there is something you wan't to do that isn't expressly listed by the library, you will be able to do it with a minimum of research into underlying libraries.
 A core part of the architecture is to not build you into a wall.